 Sunflower oil contains the highest dose of Omega 3.
 Especially if you exercise a lot, this is a MUST.
 An alternative source is fish oil, but you need to have the right fish (salmon from the sea in cold areas such as Scandinavian countries).

 The best source for omega 6 is nut oil, such as almond oil, walnut oil, hazelnut oil etc. You can also get it from raw nuts, just make sure you use unsalted and unroasted nuts.
 Roasted nuts have also lost some of their value.
 Walnuts are always raw.
 Walnuts are good for the brain; almonds help against cancer and hair loss.
 These fatty acids are also found in seed oil, but to a lesser extent.

 Extra Virgin Olive Oil

-Extra Virgin Olive Oil is the best source of omega 6 (and also contains omega 3).
+Extra Virgin Olive Oil is the best source of monounsaturated fatty acid (and also contains omega 3).
 An alternative is mustard oil, but this creates a lot of heat in the body and is therefore only good if you do a lot of physical work in the cold.

 Ghee and Coconut oil

 The best source of saturated fatty acids is Ghee (Indian clarified butter).
 What you get in the shops is an over-treated product that has lost many of its qualities.
 It is best to make it yourself from raw cream.
 Ghee is very good for the brain, especially because of its cooling effect.
 You should take a little of it every day.

 Coconut oil is also a good source of saturated fatty acids.
 It is easily digested, ensures a fast metabolism and has good properties for skin and hair.
 Do not use it when it is too cold.